mjspriggs/overview/services_region.md

 ### Americas
 {: #iaas-service-americas}

 The following infrastructure resources are available in North and South America.
 Match the resource row with the column representing the data center or multizone region.
 A check mark indicates the resource is available in that location.
-The Dallas (MZR) and Washington DC (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.
+The Dallas (MZR), Washington DC (MZR), and Sao Paulo (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.

 | Service | Montreal 01 | Toronto 01 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|